appveyor/website/NJekyll/site/docs/installed-software.md

 ### Visual Studio 2015

-`Visual Studio Community 2015 RTM` with `Visual Studio 2015 SDK` are installed on a separate build worker image called `Visual Studio 2015`.
+Visual Studio Community 2015 RTM with Visual Studio 2015 SDK are installed on a separate build worker image called `Visual Studio 2015`.
 You can select build worker image in "OS" dropdown on Environment tab of project settings or if you use `appveyor.yml` add that line:

     os: Visual Studio 2015

-> **Note to "Pro" customers:** Whenever custom build worker image is chosen the build will run on Azure, so there is about 3-4 minutes delay before build starts to provision build worker virtual machine.
-You can send us a request to move your account to new "OSS" environment with fast VMs and Visual Studio 2015 installed.

 ## Xamarin

-[Xamarin Platform](https://xamarin.com/platform) is installed on all build workers.
+[Xamarin Platform](https://xamarin.com/platform) is installed on `Visual Studio 2015` image.

 ## Languages, libraries, frameworks